artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 can understand, Archivematica can parse the metadata to include it in the AIP METS file.
 If you are using AtoM or ArchivesSpace, the metadata can be passed on to these access systems for further use.

+Descriptive and/or rights metadata can be added to standard, unzipped, zipped, and disk image transfer types.

 To include descriptive and/or rights metadata with your transfer, you must add a subdirectory called ``metadata`` to the top level of the transfer.
 The metadata